-A workload group is essential if you want a workload definition to be installed automatically when the routing region that's routing the transactions is started.
+A workload group is essential if you want a workload definition to be installed automatically when the routing region that is routing the transactions is started.

 - a.
-From the main menu, click , Administration views->Workload manager administration views->Groups.
-This opens the Workload management group view, listing any workload groups already created in PLXPROD1. - Click Create and type in the following:
+From the main menu, click, Administration views->Workload manager administration views->Groups.
+The Workload management group view opens, listing any workload groups already created in PLXPROD1. - b.
+Click Create and type in the following information: